Hendrik Lorentz: Special relativity

 His published university lectures in theoretical physics.
 Part 1.
 Stralingstheorie (1910–1911, Radiation theory) in Dutch, edited by his student A. D. Fokker, 1919.

 In 1905, Einstein would use many of the concepts, mathematical tools and results Lorentz discussed to write his paper titled Zur Elektrodynamik bewegter Körper (On the electrodynamics of moving bodies), known today as the special theory of relativity.
-Because Lorentz laid the fundamentals for the work by Einstein, this theory was originally called the Lorentz–Einstein theory.
+Einstein's unique perspective on the topic was not widely understood initially, causing some physicists to confusingly refer to the theory as the Lorentz–Einstein theory.